 - Whaley, Katherine. “‘The Story of How the Lion Ate the Lamb’: Unmasking the Abusive Relationship Between the Twilight Saga and Teenagers.”
 Annual Student Research Symposium, EHC/UVA-Wise, (April, 2010)

 - Godfrey, John.
 “The Missing Genre: Comics as North American Magic Realism.”
 ACA-UNC-Asheville Undergraduate Research Symposium (September 26, 2009)

 - Chamberlain, Kathleen.
 “Girls’ Travel Fiction as Portable College: Elizabeth Champney’s Three Vassar Girls Series.”
 Reading Transatlantic Girlhood in the Long Nineteenth Century.
-Edited by Robin L. Cadwallader and LuElla D’Amico, Routledge.
-Forthcoming May, 2020.
+Edited by Robin L. Cadwallader and LuElla D’Amico, Routledge, 2020, pp. 96-114.